TofuBug/Logger/README.md

                 - Previous setup method is called setting custom logging folder path to a default %temp%\Logger path under each user's profile

-                - while this method CAN be called it is unnecessary as it is called automatically when [Logger] is first initialized
+                - while this method CAN be called it is unnecessary as it is called automatically when any of `[Logger]`'s "Write" methods is first called

         - **Warning** Setup should only be run ONCE at the beginning of a script or not at all if the default %temp%\Logger location is sufficient.
 Calling setup does NOT affect existing in memory Log instances only newly created ones.

 - Writing to Log

-    - [Logger] Writes ALL log lines regardless of the method call below using the MEMCM style log format which leverages the CMTrace.exe advanced log viewing capabilities.
+    - `[Logger]` Writes ALL log lines regardless of the method call below using the MEMCM style log format which leverages the CMTrace.exe advanced log viewing capabilities.
 It populates the following.

         - Time